 Recognizing behaviors that get in the way of achieving the results you desire is the first step.
 This demands you to be objective and removed from your defense mechanisms.

 Most people can identify the obvious things they do that sabotage their outcomes.
-But, what I really want you to get at are the core behaviors that result in outcomes you don’t really want.
+But, what I really want you to get at are the core things you do that result in getting the outcomes you don’t really want.
 These are often more subtle and not easily recognized.

 If you’ve come up with more things to add to your Own It List, go do that quickly.
 Awareness is 50% of solving a problem!